couchbaselabs/docs-ng/content/query-language/concepts.markdown

 * Order Expressions.
 A query orders the item in the result set by evaluating this expression.
 * Skip Value.
 The server discards this number of items in the result set starting at the first item at index 0.

+When you perform a query, you can see it as a sequence of steps where each step corresponds to the different clauses and expression in a query.
+The expressions evaluated first will produce an intermediate *result set* also known as *output objects*.
+The output objects from a step will become the input for the next step and produce the next result set.
+After all expressions have been evaluated in a query you have a *final result set*.

 ##N1QL and SQL